Bengal schools, colleges to reopen on Feb 3, daily flights from Delhi, Mumbai allowed | Education

 The Trinamool Chhatra Parishad (TMCP) said the chief minister took a timely and appropriate decision.

-''The 'Paray Sikshalay' (neighbourhood classes) programme and normal classes in schools will now be held simultaneously,'' said TMCP state president Trinankur Bhattacharya.
+''The 'Paray Sikshalay' programme and normal classes in schools will now be held simultaneously,'' said TMCP state president Trinankur Bhattacharya.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)